Cruisers, The World Enyclopedia of

 Summary

-The cruiser evolved from powered sailing warships, adapting to the size and cost of larger vessels.
-Rapid technological advancements during the Victorian era quickly shaped the cruiser into the recognizable form that served with distinction in both World Wars.
+The cruiser evolved from a whole range of powered sailing warships, emerging in response to the sheer size and cost of larger vessels.
+The impact of rapid technological advance during the Victorian era saw the cruiser quickly assume the familiar forms in which it fought with distinction through two World Wars.

 Book Details